 Introduction

-The gym, a haven for fitness enthusiasts and a sanctuary for
+The gym, a haven for fitness enthusiasts and a sanctuary for those seeking

-the history, culture, and trends surrounding gyms in Britain, exploring their
+history, culture, and trends surrounding gyms in Britain, exploring their

 impact on health, society, and individual lives.